-The Treaty Four Citizens’ Police Academy is an interactive two-week program that gives participants hands on experience and information on many facets of policing.
-Participants are certified in First Aid and Level “C” CPR/AED and they experience some of the testing which occurs in hiring competitions.
+The Treaty Four Citizens’ Police Academy is an interactive one-week program that gives participants hands on experience and information on many facets of policing.
+Participants experience some of the testing which occurs in hiring competitions.
 The objectives of this program are to:

-- Encourage more Aboriginal applicants to Police Services
+- Encourage more Indigenous applicants to Police Services

 - Provide these applicants a better understanding of the opportunities available within the policing profession